MicrosoftDocs/bot-docs/articles/bot-design-pattern-embed-app.md

 An IoT app can communicate with the Bot Framework by using the [Direct Line API][directLineAPI].
-In some scenarios, it may also use <a href="https://www.microsoft.com/cognitive-services/" target="_blank">Microsoft Cognitive Services</a> to enable capabilities such as vision and speech.
+In some scenarios, it may also use <a href="https://www.microsoft.com/cognitive-services/" target="_blank">Microsoft Cognitive Services</a> to enable capabilities such as image recognition and speech.

 ### Other types of apps and games
 Other types of apps and games can communicate with the Bot Framework by using